homebaseio/homebase-react/docs/0300|Tutorial.md

 }

 const config = {
-  // Schema is only used to enforce
+  // Lookup helpers are used to enforce
   // unique constraints and relationships.
-  // It is not a type system, yet.
-  schema: {
+  lookupHelpers: {
     project: { name: { unique: 'identity' } },
     todo: {
       // refs are relationships